 |Cheese, 1 oz||0.6||115||Almonds, 3/4 oz.||0.3||120|

 How much protein and leucine do you need?

 A 150-pound vegan athlete who seriously wants to build muscle should plan to eat about 20 grams of protein with 2.5 grams leucine every 3-4 hours during the day.
 (If you weigh more or less than 150 pounds, adjust that target accordingly.)
-Here’s a sample 1,800-calorie vegan diet (read that, weight reduction diet for most athletes, both male and female) that offers adequate protein at every meal —but not always 2.5 grams leucine.
+Here’s a sample 1,800-calorie vegan diet (read that, weight reduction diet for most athletes, both male and female) that offers adequate protein at every meal —but not always 2.5 grams leucine and demonstrates the difficulty of consuming adequate leucine within a limited amount of calories.
 To be a dieting vegan athlete requires some menu planning.
 Some dieters choose to be “mostly vegan.”
 This flexibility allows for leucine-rich milk, eggs & fish.

 |Sample Vegan Diet 1,800 calorie||Leucine||Protein||Calories|

 |B. 2 slices whole wheat toast||0.5 g||10. g||200|

 |Sn: 1/3 cup hummus||0.2||3||100|